peholmst-attic/DART/Design/message-formats/README.md

 * `type`: The type of the message. *Required.*
 * `version`: The version of the message format (in this case always 1.0). *Required.*
 * `timestamp`: The timestamp when the client first created the message, in ISO 8601. *Optional* for requests, *required* for all other message classes.
-* `conversation-id`: A numeric ID that can be used to group together related messages, for example when the sender expects a response. *Optional* except for some commands.
+* `conversation-id`: A textual ID that can be used to group together related messages, for example when the sender expects a response. *Optional* except for some commands.

 Messages can also contain additional header fields.